EastEnders: Overseas versions

 In 1991, the BBC sold the programme's format rights to a Dutch production company IDTV.
 The programme was renamed Het Oude Noorden (Translation: Old North).
 The Dutch version was written from pre-existing EastEnders scripts.
 The schedule remained the same as EastEnders with twice weekly episodes; however, some notable changes included the programme now being set in Rotterdam rather than London, characters being given Dutch names (Den and Angie became Ger and Ankie) and the Queen Victoria pub being renamed Cade Faas.

-According to Barbara Jurgen, who re-wrote the scripts for a Dutch audience, he said: "the power of the show is undeniable.
+According to Barbara Jurgen, who re-wrote the scripts for a Dutch audience, "the power of the show is undeniable.
 The scripts are full of hard, sharp drama, plus great one-liners which will translate well to Holland."
 The Dutch version began broadcasting on VARA 13 March 1993 but was cancelled after 20 episodes.